Yell Sound: Commercial activities

 The northern part of the sound provides fishing grounds for haddock, herring and crabs.
 The inner sound has commercial scallop beds and various fish and shellfish farms.
 The profusion of seaweeds including wrack (Fucus serratus) and tangle (Laminaria digitata) was briefly exploited for commercial purposes.
-Between 1870 and the end of the nineteenth century several hundred tons of kelp used in the production of iodine and bromine were exported annually from Unst, Yell and the mainland shores of Yell Sound.
+Between 1870 and the end of the nineteenth century, several hundred tons of kelp used in the production of iodine and bromine were exported annually from Unst, Yell and the mainland shores of Yell Sound.
 The many small fires burning along the shores apparently made a lasting impression on visitors.

 Away from the beaches, Yell Sound is little used for recreational purposes, possibly due to the relatively high volume of tonnage accessing Sullom Voe.
 As a primary navigation channel, the entire sound is under the control of Shetland Islands Council's Ports and Harbours Operations authority and has been identified as a body of water "At Risk" of not meeting the EU Water Framework Directive.

 Wildlife

 Part of the sound is as Special Area of Conservation (SAC), in part due to the high concentration of otters.
 The Shetland populations are possibly the densest in Europe and up to 2% of the British population may live in the site.
 The low-lying peaty coastlines provide easy access to fresh water, extensive algal beds in the marine environment and large numbers of otter holts.
 There is also a significant population of the common seal with the local colony representing over 1% of the UK population.
 Sullom Voe is a separate SAC, qualifying due to the numerous large shallow inlets and bays, coastal reefs and lagoons.

 There are horse mussel (Modiolus modiolus) beds both within Sullom Voe and on the mainland coast near Colla Firth.
-Ceteceans are regularly sited in the inner sound, especially harbour porpoise, minke whale and killer whale and there are a wide variety of breeding seabirds, divers and ducks including eider.
+Cetaceans are regularly sited in the inner sound, especially harbour porpoise, minke whale and killer whale and there are a wide variety of breeding seabirds, divers and ducks including eider.